-- Enrolled at Highland for the last 15 approved semester hours applied to a degree preceding graduation. - 2.
-Successful completion of at least 62 semester hours of college level credit applicable to the degree. - Successful completion of courses in a curriculum of study as presented in this catalog and aligned with the designated major field of study. - Students pursuing the Associate of Arts or Science Degree must have one IAI Political Science/History class (3 credit hours) in the Social and Behavior Science area. - 5.
+- 1. Enrolled at Highland for the last 15 approved semester hours applied to a degree preceding graduation. - 2.
+Successful completion of at least 62 semester hours of college level credit applicable to the degree. - 3.
+Successful completion of courses in a curriculum of study as presented in this catalog and aligned with the designated major field of study. - Students pursuing the Associate of Arts or Science Degree must have one IAI Political Science/History class (3 credit hours) in the Social and Behavioral Science area. - 5.
 A cumulative grade point of 2.0 (C) or higher based on credits earned at Highland and any credit accepted in transfer. - 6.
 Courses with "F" grade will not count toward the total semester hours required for graduation. - 7.
-A maximum of four (4) hours towards the general education electives requirements in the Associate of

-Arts and Associate of Science degree may be taken in activities courses such as mass communication, speech, theatre, physical education, and music.
+A maximum of four (4) hours towards the general education electives requirements in the Associate of Arts and Associate of Science degree may be taken in activities courses such as mass communication, speech, theatre, physical education, and music.
 Highland Community College recognizes the importance of educating its students in a wide range of course curricula to prepare them for the responsibilities that they share as citizens in a free and changing society.
 Each student who receives a degree from Highland Community College will be required to complete a series of general education courses.

-- Students pursuing the Associate of Arts and Associate of Science degrees should choose courses designated with "T" in the catalog for their major/minor electives.
+- 8. Students pursuing the Associate of Arts, Associate of Science, and Associate of Engineering Science degrees should choose courses designated with "T" in the catalog for their major/minor electives.
 These courses are most often articulated with state universities and are usually transferable.
-Students should check with a student advisor for more information. - Beginning in summer 2016, students pursuing an Associate of Science (AS) or Associate of Engineering Science (AES) degree must fulfill new requirements.
-Please see pages 58-61 for further details.
+Students should check with a student advisor for more information. - 9.
+Beginning in summer 2016, students pursuing an Associate of Science (AS) or Associate of Engineering Science (AES) degree must fulfill new requirements.
+Please see pages 56-63 for further details.
 These new requirements do not satisfy the Illinois Articulation Initiative (IAI) GECC.
 See your HCC advisor and/or transfer institution for more details.
-Students starting before summer 2016 may complete the previous AS and AES graduation requirements.
+Students starting before summer 2016 may complete the previous AS and AES graduation requirements. - 10.
+Students pursuing any Associates degree at Highland must have one course that meets the state of Illinois requirement (Public Act 87-851) that incorporates human diversity for the purpose of improving human relations throughout an educated citizenry.
+These courses are identified in the course descriptions section of the catalog as having an IAI Code with either a D or N. Students should check with a student advisor for an updated list of courses that meet this requirement.